The Fleischmann Choir: Musical director

-The choir was founded by and led by Dr. Geoffrey Spratt until 2013.
+The choir was founded by Dr. Geoffrey Spratt, who led the group until 2013.
 He was the director of the CIT School of Music and founder of other choirs including the Irish Youth Choir and Canticum Novum.
-Dr. Spratt is the Conductor Emeritus of the choir.
+Spratt is the conductor emeritus of the choir.
 In 2013, Conor Palliser was appointed director of the choir.
 In 2022 Tom Doyle was appointed to the position.

-International Tours
+International tours

 The Fleischmann Choir has had musical collaborations with choirs from Dachau and Cologne in Germany and Como in Italy.
 As a result, the choir has performed in these cities with tours including performances in the Philharmonic in Cologne in 2014, and Como Cathedral in 2017.
 Additionally, the choir has performed in locations throughout Ireland and Great Britain.